What Does a Title Company Do?

 Issue title insurance

 Title insurance protects the buyer and the lender if there's ever a dispute over who legally owns a property.
-It guarantees that no one else has a legal claim to a particular property.
+It guarantees that no one else has a legal claim.

 Title agencies issue two types of policies:

-• Owner’s title insurance: Owner’s insurance is for the homeowner and protects them against certain title issues.
-An owner’s policy isn’t required but can protect your financial investment in the property.
+• Owner’s title insurance: This protects the homeowner against certain title issues.
+It isn’t required, but it can protect your financial investment in the property.

-• Lender’s title insurance: Lender’s title insurance protects the mortgage company from issues and is paid for by the buyer.
-Most mortgage lenders require you to buy a lender’s title insurance policy to protect the amount they lend.
+• Lender’s title insurance: This protects the mortgage company from issues, and it’s paid for by the buyer.
+Most mortgage lenders require title insurance to protect the amount they lend.

 Conduct property surveys

-Most of the time, lenders require a property survey to establish property lines and boundaries.
-The survey will also point out any issues that may arise, like a neighbor’s fence over the property line.
-According to the American Land Title Association (ALTA) and the National Society of Professional Surveyors (NSPS), a land title survey can include:
+Lenders usually require a property survey to establish property lines and boundaries.
+The survey will also point out any issues like a neighbor’s fence over the property line.
+A land title survey generally includes:

 • Boundary lines